javadbayat/Threading/README.md

     window.alert("The thread identifier is " + window.tmid);
     ...

-then the thread would look for the `tmid` variable in the usual script of the HTA; and it would find its main identifier and display it.
+then the thread would look for the `tmid` variable in the usual script of the HTA; and it would determine its main identifier and display it.

+### Using the `extern` function
+Consider this command is used in a thread template:

+    var foo = window.foo;

+This implies that a variable named `foo` was defined in the context of the usual script, and now we want to copy its value into a variable with the same name in the context of the thread template.
+This is a good technique if you need to reference such a variable many times in the thread template and you don't want to repeatedly prepend `window.` to the variable name.

+But doing so is even easier if you call the `extern` function, which takes a variable name as a string parameter and copies the variable from the context of the HTA script to the context of the thread.
+For example, the following command has the identical functionality as the preceding example:

+    extern("foo");

+In the example below, multiple variable names are passed to `extern`, so that all of those variables will be copied to the context of the thread.

+    extern("x", "y", "z");

-In addition, in thread templates, you must not omit the name of the window object when calling one of its methods or accessing one of its properties.
+By the way, in thread templates, you must not omit the name of the window object when calling one of its methods or accessing one of its properties.
 So the following code would also fail:

     <t:thread id="fileMoverThread">
     alert("The thread identifier is " + window.tmid);